lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
 - Fill in the rest of the Chess room letters puzzle.
 - Find the 8th sanctum key behind the "last door of eight" (note: figure out what the "last door of eight" is)
+  - Draft Mechinarium after an appropriate number of gear rooms
-- Get the Red Crown to the throne room
+- Get the Red Crown to the throne room (requires Throne Room & Closed Exhibit drafted on same day, loop available from Closed Exhibit)
 - Clear more crates

 ### Unanswered Questions